lantler/zillowGame/README.md

 *******************************************************

-A little page that generates a random U.S. city and a random homebuying budget.
+A webapp that generates a random U.S. city and a random homebuying budget.